 - It was challenging to hold my non-waterproof camera and umbrella at the same time to get my shots

 - Costs associated with the trip, aka Uber’ing there so I did not have to clean off my car.
-Surge was at x3 or so.
+The surge was at x3 or so.

 (Although that Libby Hill picture still turned out pretty cool.)

-One of my goals this winter season is to capture a snow covered NYC in black and white.
-I used this morning as test.
+One of my goals this winter season is to capture a snow-covered NYC in black and white.
+I used this morning as a test.

 I started on Boulevard, ventured down to the VMFA, and looped back up N Belmont Ave before exploring Monument Ave and returning home.

 Most of these images can be purchased here as wall art.